Disease Guide ·Lymphoma (Cancer) ·2026

 6What are the side effects of chemo for dogs?

-Most dogs handle chemotherapy well — about 75% show no significant side effects.
-When side effects occur, they're usually mild: temporary loss of appetite, mild nausea, or loose stool for a day or two after treatment.
-Serious side effects like severe vomiting, high fever, or hospitalization happen in less than 5% of cases.
-Dogs don't lose their fur the way humans do, though some breeds with continuously growing hair may experience thinning.
+About 75% show no significant side effects.
+When they occur: temporary appetite loss, mild nausea, or loose stool for 1-2 days.
+Serious side effects (severe vomiting, high fever, hospitalization) happen in less than 5%.
+Dogs don't lose fur like humans.

 7Does pet insurance cover dog lymphoma treatment?